Christinaliang/cancer-cell-semantic-segmentation/README.md

 # cancer-cell-semantic-segmentation
-PyTorch implementation of several CNNS for segmentation of cancer cells
+PyTorch implementation of several CNNs for segmentation of cancer cells